Home - News & resources - Savings - UK Savings Week: Our top tips to get you saving

 If you’ve read the above, we hope you’ll agree we’ve got that one covered.
 Set a target, work out what you can afford each month, find a savings account that suits your requirements, focus on balance, rate, paying in and access.
 In order to succeed make it as easy as possible to stick to your plan with automation and habit building.

-Finally remember you know you best – be honest, be organised and find what works with your lifestyle and make it as easy as possible to get into the habit.
-And don’t forget – keep checking that balance, watching your money grow will provide great satisfaction, every deposit is a step closer to realising your aspirations.
-Ready, set, save!
+Finally remember, you know yourself best – be honest, be organised and find what works with your lifestyle and make it as easy as possible to get into the habit.

 To find out more, visit our UK Savings Week page.